 The History of Spring Hill Arts Center

 In 1998, Dr. Deanne Collins wanted to encourage the growth of the arts in Spring Hill, TN, so she founded the Spring Hill Art Center.
 Spring Hill Arts Center, better known as SHAC, was the first non-profit art program in Spring Hill, TN.
 The first home of SHAC was in the Old Spring Hill High School.
-This is where they currently hold auditions, art shows, classes, workshops and other events.
 In the past, many volunteers dedicated countless hours to create the foundation for art promotion and awareness in Spring Hill, TN.

 Visual artists created a gallery of beautiful artwork and brought paintings and a variety of other artwork to the community through shows.
 In addition to this, they held educational art classes for both kids and adults in the community.

 SHAC quickly grew, offering more classes of the performing and visual arts and produced fine entertainment for locals.

 In 2003 the visual and performing arts split into two entities.
 From that—Old School Theatre was born and continued to produce quality productions and workshops, while the visual side continued under the SHAC name.